uviclibraries/image-editing-photopea/removing-parts-photo.md

 ---
 layout: default
-title: 4- Removing Someone/Something from a Photo
+title: 1- Removing Someone/Something from a Photo
-nav_order: 4
+nav_order: 1
-parent: Workshop Activities
+parent: Bonus Activities
 ---

 # Photopea for Beginners Bonus Activity: Removing Someone/Something from a Photo